A conversation about indie music PRODUCTION, PROTECTION, PUBLISHING, PROMOTION and more from 2020…

 A meeting where everyone wanted their way?

 A meeting where people behaved immaturely?

 A meeting where no one would admit the wrong decision was made or the organization is on the wrong path?

-All of these meetings are held by people just like you and me.
-Imperfect people.
+All of these meetings, whether virtual or in-person, are held by people…imperfect people.
 People with faults.
 People with egos.
 People who make mistakes…sometimes big mistakes.

 1 Timothy 2:1-2 (NKJV)